 Echo Farm: Courtney oversees pudding production and knew it was time to replace their 20-year-old packaging machine.
 The Fund Fund award allowed her to purchase a more reliable, efficient machine that will help increase sales of their 16 oz line of puddings, as well as add larger containers for food service kitchens.
 She expects sales to increase by 10-20%.

 Brookfield Farm: Christian and Holly used their Farm Fund dollars to develop new product labels, their first-ever website and other promotional materials needed to better promote their grassfed beef.
 These marketing materials better reflect the story behind Brookfield Farm’s products, and they expect sales to double as a result.
+In 2022, they will upgrade its transport cooler system for frozen meat sales.
+Upgrading this system will increase sales by allowing for further transportation to farm stands and a new delivery service direct to their bulk customers.

 Tracie’s Community Farm: Tracie purchased a Jang 6-Row Seeder.
 Picture it, instead of seeding one row at a time as they did with their previous seeder, they can now seed up to six rows at a time.
-This significant time saver will boost productivity, grow sales, and provide more delicious food for our community.
+This significant time-saver will boost productivity, grow sales, and provide more delicious food for our community.